geniusdynamics/ns8-mautic/README.md

 EOF
 ```

-What this does:
+This configuration:

 - Starts and configures the Mautic instance
-- Configures a virtual host for Traefik to route HTTP/HTTPS traffic to Mautic
+- Sets up a virtual host for Traefik to route HTTP/HTTPS traffic to Mautic
+- Enables HTTP to HTTPS redirection if `http2https` is true

+### 3. Verify Configuration

-3) Get the current configuration
+Get the current configuration to ensure everything is set up correctly:

 ```bash
 api-cli run get-configuration --agent module/mautic1
 ```

-4) Access the application
+### 4. Access the Application

-- URL: http(s)://mautic.example.com
+- **URL**: `http(s)://mautic.example.com`
-- If lets_encrypt is true, a certificate request will be performed automatically
+- If `lets_encrypt` is `true`, a certificate will be requested automatically
-- If lets_encrypt is false, provide your own TLS or keep HTTP for internal testing; set http2https to true if you plan to terminate TLS at the NS8 gateway
+- If `lets_encrypt` is `false`, provide your own TLS certificate or use HTTP for internal testing
+- Set `http2https` to `true` if you plan to terminate TLS at the NS8 gateway

+Once configured, you can log in to Mautic using the default credentials (check Mautic documentation for initial setup).

 ---